Lu-Feng/ImAge/README.md

   </tbody>
 </table>

-！！！The code for merging previous VPR datasets to get the unified dataset is still being refined and will be released alongside the code of SelaVPR++.
+！！！The code for merging previous VPR datasets to get the unified (merged) dataset is still being refined and will be released alongside the code of SelaVPR++.
 Please wait patiently.

 ## Others